 - Any corporate assets that are enabled in ephemeral mode, which may include corporate webmail, documents, and intranet pages

-If Google Chrome Sync is enabled, any changes that the user makes to the browser's settings or to their Chrome data (such as bookmarks, history, apps, etc.) during an ephemeral session will be saved for future sessions.
+If Chrome sync is enabled, any changes that the user makes to the browser's settings or to their Chrome data (such as bookmarks, history, apps, etc.) during an ephemeral session will be saved for future sessions.
 The settings are saved in the user's Google account in the cloud.
-If Google Chrome Sync is not enabled, any changes are lost when the user exits the browser.
+If Chrome sync is not enabled, any changes are lost when the user exits the browser.

 Setting up ephemeral mode

-If you set up ephemeral mode via GPO, each Chrome profile will be ephemeral regardless of the user that signs in.
-The user needs to sign in to receive the productivity benefits of Chrome Sync, such as access to corporate bookmarks.
+If you set up ephemeral mode by GPO, each Chrome profile will be ephemeral, regardless of the user that signs in.
+The user needs to sign in to receive the productivity benefits of Chrome sync, such as access to corporate bookmarks.

 How does it differ from Incognito mode?